divya-00/Cyber-Den/README.md

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).
-Copyright © rights are reserved, made with <i className="fa fa-heart"></i> DeviDivyaSri Perni.
+Copyright © rights are reserved, made with :heart: DeviDivyaSri Perni.